 - Drain the excess water and keep aside.

-- Add pan fried tofu (reserve few), cooked noodles, half of peanuts and sprouts(Pic 7), give a gentle stir(Pic 8).
+- To the sauteeing mixture add pan fried tofu (reserve few), cooked noodles, half of peanuts and sprouts(Pic 7), give a gentle stir(Pic 8).

 - Finally adjust with soy sauce and chili powder for taste.